 Typically, a biographical data test is administered in a web-based, pencil-and-paper or phone survey format.

 The Goal: Detect counterproductive behaviors that would interfere with job compatibility.

 - Biodata surveys are easy and cost-effective to administer.

 - They tend to be most valid when measuring organizational outcomes like turnover, performance, and success in training.

-- Candidates may be able to answer dishonestly in an effort to produce a favorable decision rather than an honest representation of role compatibility.
+- As with interviews, candidates may answer dishonestly in an effort to produce a favorable decision rather than give an honest representation of role compatibility.

-- This category of evaluation is based only on past experience, and it does not measure future potential or give assistance in managing and developing employees who are hired.
+- This category of evaluation is based only on past experience.
+It does not measure future potential or give assistance in managing and developing employees who are hired.

 - These tests tend to be most valid when measuring specific organizational outcomes like job performance.